An algorithm for Tambara-Yamagami quantum invariants of 3-manifolds, parameterized by the first Betti number: Fixed parameter tractable algorithm in the first Betti number

-For each of them, compute the partial state sum using Corollary~\ref{cor:polytimesubroutine} in polynomial time.
+For each $\alpha$ as above, we compute the partial state sum using Corollary~\ref{cor:polytimesubroutine} in polynomial time.
 Specifically, step~(\ref{itm:SNF}) is solved by computing a Smith normal form, together with transformation matrices, of a particular $O(d(A)n) \times O(d(A)n)$-integer matrix, which has complexity $O(n^3)$ (Lemma~\ref{lem:minfamgeneratorskerl}) with (modular) Gaussian eliminations, once $A$ is fixed.

-We can read-off the generators $x_1,\ldots,x_g$ of $\ker \lambda$ from the transformation matrices, and compute the generators $x_1,\ldots,x_g$ of step~(\ref{itm:decompose}) by computing the primary decomposition of the subgroup $G$ (Theorem~\ref{thm:algoabeliangroup}).
+We can read-off the generators $x_1,\ldots,x_g$ of $\ker \lambda$ from the transformation matrices, and compute the generators $x'_1,\ldots,x'_g$ of step~(\ref{itm:decompose}) by computing the primary decomposition of the subgroup $\ker \lambda$ (Theorem~\ref{thm:algoabeliangroup}).

-Computing the Gram matrix in step~(\ref{itm:gram}) is done by evaluating the bilinear pairing $\partial q$, defined in Lemma~\ref{lem:quadraticgausssum}, on all pairs $(x'_i,x'_j)$.
+Computing the Gram matrix in step~(\ref{itm:gram}) is done by evaluating the bilinear pairing $\partial q$, defined in Lemma \ref{lem:quadraticgausssum}, on all pairs $(x'_i,x'_j)$.
 The quadratic form $q$ is defined as a sum of $O(n)$ terms of the form $b(x'_i,x'_j)$, and the overall Gram matrix can be computed in $O(g^2n)$ operations.
 Recall that we have an oracle access to the function $b(\cdot,\cdot)$ (see beginning of Section~\ref{sec:fptalgorithm}).

 By Theorem~\ref{thm:evaluategausssum}, the Gauss sum of $(\ker \lambda, q)$ can be evaluated from the Gram matrix of $x'_1, \ldots, x'_g$ in $O(g^3)$ operations in $\Q/\Z$, where the arithmetic complexity of operations in $\Q/\Z$ depend solely on the maximal order of an element of $A$ (independently of the size of the Gram matrix).
 See Appendix~\ref{sec:gausssum} for details.